strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Step 4: Publish the content

 By default, any content you create is saved as a draft.
-Let's publish our entries in the collection types.
+Let's publish our categories and restaurant.

 First, navigate to [Collection types > Categories](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category).
 From there: